 There are a number of opportunities for you to volunteer throughout the year.
-COM Clubs and Organizations sponsor a myriad of events in which you can participate — regardless of whether or not you are a member.
-These events provide educational opportunities to the public and, in turn, help UNE COM students become better physicians and people.
+Our clubs and organizations sponsor a myriad of events in which you can participate — regardless of whether or not you are a member.
+These events provide educational opportunities to the public and help UNE COM students become better physicians and people.
 The holistic approach of osteopathic medicine lends itself to a culture of giving that is reciprocally beneficial.
 Part of what defines UNE COM is the commitment to provide high-touch community service to underserved populations of people both within our own community and abroad.
 Because of this, the number of community events is infinite and changes from year to year.
 Below are some standard commitments in which UNE COM students are involved and which demonstrate the level of dedication and compassion that exudes from these future physicians.

-UNE COM students benefit from being part of an urban environment and having access to a community that is able and willing to engage in community outreach events, such as the Blood Pressure and Vaccination Clinics.
-With these programs, you have the ability to practice critical clinical skills while providing services to the greater Biddeford community.
+UNE COM students benefit from being part of an urban environment and having access to a community that is able and willing to engage in community outreach events, such as blood pressure clinics.
+With this program, you have the ability to practice critical clinical skills while providing services to the greater Biddeford community.
 Blood pressure screenings open up dialogue around finding and utilizing a PCP, behavior modification, and other health-related topics.
-Dispensing vaccines to those in need protects a wider range of patients and promotes an overall healthier community.
 These clinics enable you to gain real-world experience by applying what you have learned in the classroom, and using those skills to benefit the community.

 The Global Health Club offers medical students the opportunity to participate in a number of fundraising events to sponsor a service trip to a global community in need of free medical care.
 In 2017, 28 students and 10 doctors participated in a service trip to Nicaragua.
 Past years have included trips to Peru and Panama.
 The students not only gain valuable knowledge from the hands-on experience, but they also impact hundreds, if not a thousand, suffering people by providing treatments that are considered in the U.S. to be basic medical care.
 The experience also teaches students to practice their ingenuity and ability to problem solve given limited resources.